 OCAI online will use your data to calculate your culture profile.
 More specifically:

-•For statistical purposes, you are asked to give additional information (such as gender, job level, industry group).
+- For statistical purposes, you are asked to give additional information (such as job level or industry group).
 These data serve research purposes, for instance to calculate an average culture profile for various industry groups.

-•To participate in the assessment for teams and organizations (OCAI-Pro or OCAI-Enterprise) you are requested to create an account: We will need your name and email address if you are a respondent.
+- To participate in the assessment for teams and organizations (OCAI-Pro or OCAI-Enterprise) we will need your email address if you are a respondent.
 We'll collect your address and financial information if you are the buyer.

-•All respondents of OCAI online surveys (also Enterprise and Pro accounts) must register with a valid email address and contact details.
+- All respondents of OCAI online surveys (also Enterprise and Pro accounts) have to enter a valid email address.
 This is necessary to store your OCAI scores, to receive your individual profile, and to secure that the database entries remain valid and reliable.

 You will receive marketing communications from us if you have used the free OCAI One survey and thus: